V-CECE: Visual Counterfactual Explanations via Conceptual Edits: Method

 \subsection{Guarantees of optimality}

 The explanation component is responsible for guaranteeing that the proposed semantic explanations to achieve $L \rightarrow L^*$ are optimal, meaningful and actionable.
-Specifically, it suggests insertions $I$, deletions $D$ and replacements $R$ of concepts driven by their distances on a pre-defined knowledge graph, such as WordNet \cite{wordnet}, as proposed in \cite{choose-your-data-wisely, dimitriou2024structuredatasemanticgraph}.
-Given a semantic concept $s_i$ from a sample $x_i\in L$ and another semantic concept $s_i$ from a sample $x^*_j\in L^*$ ($s_i\neq s^*_j$), the cost $c(S_{s_i\rightarrow s^*_j})$ of substituting optimally $s_i$ with $s_j$ is equivalent to finding the shortest path $min(dist(s_i, s^*_j))$ between these concepts on the knowledge graph using pathfinding algorithms, such as Dijkstra.
+Specifically, it suggests insertions $I$, deletions $D$ and replacements $R$ of concepts driven by their distances on a pre-defined knowledge graph.
+In our work, we utilize WordNet \cite{wordnet}, due to its inclusion of multiple semantic meanings and its presence in previous work, such as in \cite{choose-your-data-wisely, dimitriou2024structuredatasemanticgraph, Filandrianos2022ConceptualEdits}.
+Given a semantic concept $s_i$ from a sample $x_i\in L$ and another semantic concept $s_j$ from a sample $x^*_j\in L^*$ ($s_i\neq s^*_j$), the cost $c(S_{s_i\rightarrow s^*_j})$ of substituting optimally $s_i$ with $s_j$ is equivalent to finding the shortest path $min(dist(s_i, s^*_j))$ between these concepts on the knowledge graph using pathfinding algorithms, such as Dijkstra.
 Similarly, $I$ and $D$ operations require traversing the knowledge graph up to its root, invoking a related edit cost ($c(I_{s^*_j})$ for $I$ and $c(D_{s_i})$ for $D$) equal to the distance of this path.
 Actionability of edits is also guaranteed, as non-actionable edits can be excluded by assigning them an infinite cost, thereby removing them from consideration.
 Overall, the edits to be performed in each step of the $L \rightarrow L^*$ transition are defined by the following optimization function:

 The solution of equation \ref{eq:edit-cost} can be deterministically provided using bipartite matching, where concepts from $L$ and $L^*$ items are placed onto a bipartite graph $\mathcal{G}$, with each edge $e_{(s_i, s^*_j)}$ having corresponding weight $w_{e_{(s_i, s^*_j)}}=c(S_{s_i\rightarrow s^*_j})$, while also dummy nodes $d_{s_i}, i_{s^*_j}$ to simulate $I$ and $D$ operations are added, with associated costs of $w_{e_{(s_i, d_{s_i})}}=c(D_{s_i}), w_{e_{(s^*_j, i_{s^*_j})}}=c(I_{s^*_j})$.
 The minimization of this matching is performed via the Hungarian algorithm \cite{hungarian}, resulting in a set $E=\{I, D, S\}$ of minimum cost edits that satisfy the $L \rightarrow L^*$ transformation.
 Bipartite matching is analogous to an $m \times n$ assignment problem, where $m$ and $n$ correspond to the number of source and target concepts respectively; this problem is solvable in $O(mn \log n)$ time via the Hungarian algorithm.